ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper_over_ado_net.md

 }
 ```

-### Properties of YdbException
+### Properties of `YdbException`

-The `YdbException` exception has the following properties, which can help you handle errors more precisely:
+The `YdbException` exception has the following properties, which can help you handle errors properly:

-- `IsTransient`: Returns true if the error is temporary and can be resolved by retrying.
-For example, such an error might occur in case of a transaction lock violation, where the transaction did not manage to complete its commit.
+- `IsTransient` returns `true` if the error is temporary and can be resolved by retrying.
+For example, this might occur in cases of a transaction lock violation when the transaction fails to complete its commit.

-- `IsTransientWhenIdempotent`: Returns true if the error is temporary and can be resolved by retrying the operation, provided that the database operation is idempotent.
+- `IsTransientWhenIdempotent` returns `true` if the error is temporary and can be resolved by retrying the operation, provided that the database operation is idempotent.

-- `StatusCode`: Contains the database error code, which can be useful for logging and detailed analysis of the problem.
+- `StatusCode` contains the database error code, which is helpful for logging and detailed analysis of the issue.

 ## Integration of {{ ydb-short-name }} and Dapper